vs4vijay/jupyterhub-docker-ldap/README.md

 # jupyterhub-docker-ldap

-Docker image for JupyterHub with DockerSpawner and LDAPAuthenticator Configuration
+Docker Image for JupyterHub with DockerSpawner and LDAPAuthenticator configuration

 ---